Chemical Peel

 Dermal rejuvenation is only complete once the collagen neosynthesis (remodelling phase) is complete which can take several months.
 Epidermal rejuvenation is complete in a shorter time frame such as a few weeks.

-The two key aims of chemical peels are
+The two key aims of skin smoothing treatment are

 1. exfoliation and rejuvenation of the epidermis